Licentiate (degree): Theology, canon law, history, and cultural patrimony

-The degree of Licentiate of Theology (LTh) is a theological qualification commonly awarded for ordinands and laymen studying theology in the United Kingdom, Malta, Canada, Australia and New Zealand.
+Licentiate (Pontifical Degree) is the second cycle of ecclesiastical academic degrees conferred by pontifical universities and ecclesiastical faculties under the authority of the Holy See.
+Positioned between the Baccalaureate and Doctorate, the Licentiate serves both academic and canonical functions within the Roman Catholic Church, preparing graduates for teaching and specialized roles in biblical studies, theology, canon law, and philosophy.
+The typical duration of coursework for a licentiate degree is three to four years, culminating in the completion of a thesis.

-A qualification similar to the LTh is the two-year postgraduate Licentiate of Sacred Theology (SThL), available from many Pontifical universities and Pontifical faculties of theology, possessing the authority to grant Pontifical degrees.
-This compares with, for example in North American institutions, the four-year program for a B.A. at many universities, a two-year program for an MA, and the writing and successful defense of the doctoral dissertation for the PhD, Th.D., or SThD (an additional two to three years).
+The Licentiate of Sacred Theology (STL) are available from many Pontifical universities and Pontifical faculties of theology, possessing the authority to grant Pontifical degrees.
+This compares with, for example in North American institutions, the four-year program for a B.A. at many universities, a two-year program for an MA, and the writing and successful defense of the doctoral dissertation for the PhD, Th.D., or STD (an additional two to three years).

 The degree of Licentiate of Canon Law (JCL) is similarly awarded at Pontifical universities and faculties.
 Other qualifications for canon law include an inter-denominational LLM program at least one university (Cardiff), though this degree would not have canonical effects in the Roman Catholic Church.

 The Faculty of the History and the Cultural Patrimony of the Church at the Gregorian University also awards the Licentiate in the History of the Church, and the Licentiate in the Cultural Patrimony of the Church.

-Bologna Process
+European consolidation: the Bologna Process

 In 2003, the European Union organized the Bologna Convention for the European Higher Education Area under the Lisbon Recognition Convention, more commonly known as the Bologna Process, in order to create uniform standards across the European Union in university education.
 The resulting conclusions called for all European universities to change their degree programs to a bachelor's degree and a master's degree.